dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 My days have started to split into two modes.
 There's contemplative time: defining goals, thinking through edge cases, building the reward function.
 That part is slow and focused.
 Then there's execution time: spinning up agents, running them in parallel, triaging output.
 That part is fast and frenetic – caffeine-fueled, multi-stream, casino-mode.

 The contemplative work is what makes the casino work productive instead of just fun.
 Without it, I'm just pulling levers and hoping.
+Maybe I _still_ am!
+None of us really know where this is going.
+Maybe we're all just spinning our wheels.

 ## The question I can't answer